Remarks on symmetric fusion categories of low rank in positive characteristic

-The main tool in the proof of Theorems \ref{rango p-1/2} and \ref{theo: p-1} is Galois theory.
 Another useful tool for the classification of symmetric fusion categories in positive characteristic is the \emph{second Adams operation}.
 Let $p\ne 2$.
 For a symmetric fusion category $\mathcal C $ with Grothendieck ring $\mathcal{K(C)}$, the second Adams operation is the ring endomorphism $\psi_2:\mathcal{K(C)}\to \mathcal{K(C)}$ given by for all $X$ in $\mathcal C$, see \cite{EOV}.